Rav Teitz Mesivta Academy

 Rav Teitz Mesivta Academy, commonly known as RTMA or JEC High School, is a Yeshiva high school located in Elizabeth, New Jersey and a branch of the Jewish Educational Center.
 Founded in 1955 by Rabbi Pinchas Mordechai Teitz, RTMA adheres to the tenets and practices of Orthodox Judaism.
 It is one of the country's earliest and leading Modern Orthodox Yeshiva high schools.
 RTMA's dual curriculum offers courses in Torah studies, as well as college preparatory academics.
 Most of its students reside in the Orthodox Jewish communities of New Jersey and New York.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Secondary Schools since 2008 and is accredited until January 2024.

 As of the 2019–20 school year, the school had an enrollment of 145 students and 26.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 5.6:1.
 The school's student body was 100% White.

 Mission

 Guided by the principle of "Torah Im Derech Eretz," RTMA educates its students on the importance of actively engaging the modern world while remaining committed to Torah values.
 The pillars of its educational curriculum are centered on Limudei Kodesh and secular studies.
-The Limudei Kodesh curriculum consists of a broad range of courses ranging from shiurim on Nevi'im and contemporary Halacha to a Beit Midrash program with an intensive focus on Gemara.
+The Limudei Kodesh curriculum consists of a broad range of courses ranging from shiurim on Nevi'im and contemporary Halacha to a Beis Midrash program with an intensive focus on Gemara.
 With regard to secular studies, the overarching goal is to provide an education that thoroughly prepares students for studies on the college level and beyond.